-See Section II for policy on access to records for academic positions.
+• See Section II for policy on access to records for academic positions.

-C. The Appointment File
+B. The Appointment File

 Chairs and departments (or equivalent) are charged to assemble a detailed file and conduct a thorough review of all materials, including the candidate's research publications and letters received from extramural referees.
-The review of the appointment file is managed through the eFilePlus System.
+Review of appointment file is managed through the eFilePlus System.